Magic vs. Celtics Player Props Betting Odds

 |3PM

-- The 20.5-point over/under set for Banchero on Friday is 0.2 lower than his scoring average of 20.7.

-- He has grabbed 6.8 boards per game, 0.3 more than his over/under for Friday's game.
+- He has collected 6.7 boards per game, 0.2 more than his over/under for Sunday's game.

 Get Banchero gear at Fanatics!